DMCPS Quick Links:

 Extensive training prepares these Access and Initial Assessment specialists to make decisions about the safety of a child within a family setting.
 Since calls come in on any day at any time, staff provide after-hour coverage on a rotating basis.

 Specialists assigned to the Intake unit answer a telephone hotline and conduct structured telephone interviews concerning child abuse and neglect or other concerns involving children.
 Since many callers ask for assistance with social needs, the Intake specialist needs to be familiar with the many community resources serving families.
-The Access staff enter reports into an automated information system, search historical reports, and makes recommendations for a Bureau of Milwaukee Child Welfare response.
+The Access staff enter reports into an automated information system, search historical reports, and makes recommendations for a Division of Milwaukee Child Protective Services response.

 Specialists assigned to Initial Assessment investigate the reported situation after it has been screened in as possible child abuse or neglect.
 Using a set criteria and their extensive training, IA determines whether or not there is immanent danger to the children should they remain in the home.
 The IA specialist removes the children if the situation is deemed unsafe and transports them to a safe home.
 The specialist files the necessary court documents to detain the child and attends court hearings to present the BMCW's reasons for its actions.
 After a thorough evaluation, the IA specialist makes referrals for case management, in-home services or to community based agencies based on the needs of families and children.
 (Dept. of Children and Families - BMCW)